(POLY-CYSTIC OVARIAN SYNDROME)

 Here is the thing to remember about Testosterone.
 Not only is this predominantly male hormone involved in the male sex drive, it also happens to be the hormone that drives the FEMALE LIBIDO as well.
-The problem is that excess blood levels of insulin (caused by Uncontrolled Blood Sugar) drive the hormone thru the stratosphere.
+The problem is that EXCESSIVE LEVELS OF INSULIN (caused by Uncontrolled Blood Sugar) drive the hormone thru the stratosphere.
 To a point, higher testosterone levels can actually increase female sex drive (something that happens in some women with PCOS).
-However, too much "T" has a libido-squelching effect on women (see the previous link).
-It also leaves a host of signs and symptoms which are fairly simple to diagnose.
+However, once that point has been reached, too much “T” has a libido-squelching effect on women.

 HOW DOES MY DOCTOR DIAGNOSE PCOS?

 If you are diagnosed with PCOS, there is a pretty good chance that your doctor is correct.
 This is simply because PCOS is so prevalent in our society.
-The brilliant Functional Neurologist / Endocrinologist Datis Kharrazian says in his "Thyroid Book" that according to the most up-to-date research and statistics that the largest percentage of America's Female Hormonal Problems are the result of PCOS.
+The brilliant Functional Neurologist / Endocrinologist Datis Kharrazian says in his “Thyroid Book” that according to the most up-to-date research and statistics, the largest percentage of America’s female hormonal problems are the result of PCOS.
 This despite the fact that most are never officially diagnosed.
-This means that PCOS is definitely more common than the 5% - 10% that is commonly thrown around in most of today's "What is PCOS?" articles.
+This means that PCOS is definitely more common than the 5% – 10% that is commonly thrown around in most of today’s “What is PCOS?” articles.
 Why is this a big deal.
-Besides the symptoms listed above, PCOS is known to be associated with numerous bad health problems ----- really bad health problems.
+Besides the symptoms listed above, PCOS is known to be associated with numerous bad health problems —– really bad health problems.